University of Washington Information School: Master of Library and Information Science (MLIS)

 The MLIS is the iSchool's oldest degree.
-It is a two-year professional degree that prepares students for careers in library and information professions.
-Like its sister, the MSIM program, the MLIS program is divided into two sub-programs: 1) a day program for traditional students, and 2) a distance program for geographically disparate students.
+It is a professional degree that prepares students for careers in library and information professions.
+The MLIS program offers two degree options: 1) residential, and 2) online.
 In 2017 the iSchool's MLIS program was ranked #2 in the nation by U.S. News & World Report.
+The program consists of three elements: core courses, electives, and a final degree project.
+Program requirements are the same for students in the Residential MLIS and Online MLIS programs.